Burkitt Lymphoma in Children

 -

-Guinea.
-It causes large tumors of the face and jaw.
-It's rare in the U.S.
+equator).
+It causes large tumors of the face and starts in the jawbone and other

 -